AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 ## Current implimentation

-Zero bridge solider nodes are build using custom [libp2p](https://libp2p.io/) configurations.
+Zero bridge solider nodes are built using custom [libp2p](https://libp2p.io/) configurations.

 Each solider watches a contract/ASA address, and is expecting to see a transaction